Murder of Helen McCourt: Trial

 At his trial in 1989, Simms denied murdering McCourt, claiming that someone must have entered his flat, stolen his clothes and dressed in them and attacked and murdered her without his knowledge.
 This person had then used his car to dispose of McCourt's body and then left his clothes where they would be found to incriminate him.
 Simms admitted that he was in the pub from 4:20 to 6:00 p.m.
 He could not explain how this other person could have entered the pub dressed in his clothes and attacked and murdered McCourt without disturbing him or his Rottweiler guard dog.
-However, the jury convicted him of the murder.
+The jury convicted him of the murder.
 Simms was among the first people to be convicted on DNA evidence without the discovery of the victim's body.

 In the absence of McCourt's body, forensic scientists used a new technique with blood samples from her parents compared against the blood found in Simms's apartment, on his clothes and in the boot of his car.
 The odds were 126,000 to one against the blood not being from a child of McCourt's parents.
 In 1999, Simms challenged the findings based on the DNA evidence, although improved DNA technology suggested that the odds against the blood not being McCourt's were nine million to one.
 Investigative journalist Bob Woffinden campaigned for Simms, claiming he was innocent.
 After Woffinden was initially banned from visiting Simms in jail in order to publicise his story, something that was welcomed by McCourt's parents, the applicable law was changed to allow inmates' stories to be told in the media by journalists.

 Simms was assessed a life sentence with a minimum tariff of 16 years.
 He continued to maintain his innocence.